Mloweedgar/zanzibar-model/docs/model_recommendations.md

    - Why: we currently assume 10 people per household and coarse containment values, so most toilets look the same to the model.
    - Example: “Household has 4 people and a lined pit that rarely leaks” should count much less than “Household has 12 people and an unlined, overflowing pit.”

-4) **Timing**
-   - What to collect: the date each water sample was taken, and whether pumping or sanitation use was typical then (e.g., rainy vs dry season).
-   - Why: we need the model to simulate the same period as the measurements; otherwise we compare the wrong day/season.
-   - Example: if samples were in the dry season, turn down seasonal inflow in the model for that run.

 ## Nice-to-have extras
 - **Background floor:** add a small baseline concentration (e.g., median observed) so wells with near-zero flow do not collapse to zero in the model.